EFMIEuropean Federation for Medical Informatics Association

 To function as the autonomous European Regional Council of IMIA

 All representative societies in countries within the European Region of the WHO are entitled to apply for EFMI membership.
-Currently members of the EFMI are from Armenia, Austria, Belgium, Bosnia and Herzegovina, Croatia, Czech Republic, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Moldova, The Netherlands, Norway, Poland, Romania, Russia, Serbia, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine, and United Kingdom.
+Currently members of the EFMI are from Austria, Belgium, Bosnia and Herzegovina, Croatia, Cyprus, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Moldova, Netherlands, Norway, Portugal, Romania, Russia, Serbia, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine, and United Kingdom.
 EFMI is also open for institutional membership.
-Institutions, which typically become EFMI members, include non-profit organizations like universities, research organizations, NGOs, and for-profit organizations like small and medium size enterprises (SME) and multi-national companies.
-Currently, 12 organizations are institutional members of EFMI.
+Institutions, which typically become EFMI members, include non-profit organizations like universities, research organizations, and non-governmental organizations (NGO), and for-profit organizations like small and medium size enterprises (SME) and multi-national companies.
+Currently, 14 organizations are institutional members of EFMI.

-The EFMI Council oversees all activities of EFMI and gives the EFMI board direction, means, and resources for activities to develop health and biomedical informatics in Europe.
-The EFMI Council fully supports ongoing efforts to professionalize operation of the federation, increase visibility in social media, participate in European projects, and the AC2 (Accreditation and Certification Committee) initiative to foster cross-border mobility for health informatics students and professionals in Europe.
+The EFMI Council oversees all activities of EFMI and gives the EFMI Board direction, means, and resources for activities to develop health and biomedical informatics in Europe.
+The EFMI Council fully supports ongoing efforts to professionalize operation of the federation, increase visibility in social media, participate in European projects, and the AC2 initiative (see below) to foster cross-border mobility for health informatics students and professionals in Europe.
 These activities are elaborated in this report.

-Further information about EFMI activities can be obtained via our website: http://www.EFMI.org and our social media outlets.
+Further information about EFMI activities can be obtained via our website: http://www.EFMI.org and our social media outlets on Twitter, Facebook, and LinkedIn.